Velocidex/velociraptor-web/content/docs/user-interface/artifacts/_index.md

 weight: 30
 ---

-Velociraptor's main job is to collect `Artifacts`, but is an `Artifact`?.
+Velociraptor's main job is to collect `Artifacts`, but what is an `Artifact`?.
 An artifact is simply a yaml file which tells Velociraptor how to collect a set of files or information in order to answer a specific question.

-Before we can discuss the rest of the GUI, we need to understand what Artifacts are and how they relate of Velociraptor.
+Before we can discuss how artifacts are used within Velociraptor, we need to understand what Artifacts are and how they relate of Velociraptor.

 ## Artifact definitions

 Artifacts are supposed to be defined and tweaked by the user.
-Therefore they are defined using YAML in a simple file format.
+Therefore they are defined using YAML in a simple human readable file format.

 Below is an example of a typical artifact definition.